iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 export IOMESH_DATA_CIDR=10.234.1.0/24; curl -sSL https://iomesh.run/install_iomesh.sh | sh -
 ```

-2. Run the following command to see if all pods in each worker node are running.
+2. Verify that all pods in each worker node are running.
 If so, then IOMesh has been successfully installed.

     ```shell
     watch kubectl get --namespace iomesh-system pods